yangll0620/import_nbmodule/README.md

 # import_nbmodule

-import the module in .ipynb
+Functionality: this package is used to import the module in .ipynb

 # Installation
 pip install import_nbmodule